Full breakfast: England

+A poll by YouGov in 2017 found the following to be on more than 50% of 'ideal' Full English breakfasts: bacon; sausage; beans; bread (either toast or fried); eggs (fried, scrambled or poached); hash browns; mushrooms (fried or grilled); and tomatoes (fried, grilled or tinned).
+Black pudding was the least popular of the traditional ingredients, chosen 35% of the time, and 26% of people included either chips or sautéed potatoes.

+Buttered toast, and jam or marmalade, are often served at the end of the meal, although toast is generally available throughout the meal.

 As nearly everything is fried in this meal, it is commonly known as a "fry-up".
 In the UK it is sometimes referred to as a "Full Monty".
 One theory for the origin of this term is that British Army general Bernard Montgomery, nicknamed 'Monty', was said to have started every day with a "Full English" breakfast while on campaign in North Africa during the Second World War.